delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 The uncertainty in the integrated luminosity is often the dominant systematic uncertainty in EWK cross-section measurements.
 We can emphasize the impact of the integrated luminosity uncertainty by considering a relatively rare process:

-> ## 1.3 Total Higgs bosons decaying to muon pais at CMS during 2018
+> ## 1.3 Total Higgs bosons decaying to muon pairs at CMS during 2018
 > * During 2018, CMS recorded around $$ \approx 60 \pm 2.5 \mathrm{fb^{-1}} $$ of good-quality data (see the [CMS Lumi POG "quick summary table"](\mathrm{fb^{-1}}))
 > * The total production cross section of Standard Model Higgs boson at $$ \sqrt{s} = 13 \mathrm{TeV} $$ can be slightly underestimated as $$ \approx 50 \mathrm{pb} $$ ([see Table 11.2 in the 2020 PDG](https://pdg.lbl.gov/2020/reviews/rpp2020-rev-higgs-boson.pdf))
 > * The branching ratio for $$ H \rightarrow \mu \mu $$ can be approximated as $$ \approx 2 \times 10^{-4} $$ ([see Table 11.3 in the 2020 PDG](https://pdg.lbl.gov/2020/reviews/rpp2020-rev-higgs-boson.pdf))